Ligurian Potato and Mint Ravioli (Turle)

 While the potatoes are still hot, add the toma (or other cheese) cut into small pieces, the Parmigiano, 2 egg yolks and 4-5 finely chopped mint leaves.
 Season with salt and pepper, mix everything together and let cool.

 Make the pasta

 Sift the flour onto a pastry board or into a bowl and create a well in the centre.
-Add the egg yolks and pour in the water.
-Start mixing the liquid with the flour using a fork adding the flour to the liquid little by little from the outside in.
+Add the eggs and pour in the water.
+Using a fork, start by beating the eggs with the water and then mixing the liquid with the flour, adding the flour to the liquid little by little from the outside in.

 Continue using your hands until all the flour has been mixed with the egg and water and the dough starts to stick together.
 Turn the dough out onto a flour dusted pastry board (if starting in a bowl).

 Knead the dough with the heel of your hands as you would for bread for 5-10minutes until it is smooth and elastic.
 You may need to dust with more flour if your dough seems sticky or sticks to the work surface.